Securely share a password or note

 How it works

 Passphrase generation.
-Your browser generates each passphrase as 52 random Crockford base32 characters (crypto.getRandomValues, 256 bits of entropy per passphrase).
-The passphrase string itself is the secret — there's no separate "encoded key" hiding behind it, and no characters that don't matter.
+Your browser generates 256 random bits for each passphrase (crypto.getRandomValues) and renders them as 13 hyphen-separated groups of four Crockford base32 characters — 52 characters in all.
+The passphrase itself is the key material — there's no separate encoded key hiding behind it.

 Key derivation.
-Each passphrase is hashed with SHA-256 into a 32-byte share.
+Each passphrase is normalized for typing tolerance (case, separators, underscores, and the Crockford look-alikes I/L/O) and then hashed with SHA-256 into a 32-byte share.
 Those passphrase shares are XOR-combined with one extra random server share to produce the AES-256-GCM key.
-Because every character feeds the hash, changing a single character anywhere in any passphrase yields a completely different key — and AES-GCM's auth tag rejects it.
+Changing any non-cosmetic character yields a completely different key, and decryption fails because the AES-GCM auth tag won't verify.

 What the server stores.
-A single row: the ciphertext, the IV, the server share, the expiration, a max view count, and a current view counter.
-The server has no way to derive the AES key from this — it would need the passphrases too, and those only exist in the sender's and the recipient's heads (and your clipboard, briefly).
+A single row: the ciphertext, the IV, the server share, how many passphrases the key was split into, the expiration, a max view count, a current view counter, and a creation timestamp.
+The server has no way to derive the AES key from this — it would need the passphrases too, and those only ever exist on the sender's and the recipient's devices (and your clipboard, briefly).

 Channel separation.
-Send the link through your normal channel (Slack, email) and each passphrase through a different one (SMS, in person).
+Send the link through your normal channel (Slack, email) and each passphrase through a different one (Signal, WhatsApp).
 An attacker would have to compromise every channel at once to read the secret.

 Lifecycle.
 Each record has an expiry and a maximum number of decrypt tries.
-Every Decrypt click makes a fresh server roundtrip — the recipient's browser never caches the ciphertext, IV, or server share between attempts — and the server atomically increments the counter in the same transaction.
-When the counter hits the limit (or the record expires), the row is deleted in the same transaction.
+Every Decrypt click makes a fresh server roundtrip — the recipient's browser never caches the ciphertext, IV, or server share between attempts — and the server atomically increments the counter.
+When the counter hits the limit (or the record has expired), the row is deleted in that same transaction.
 No recovery after deletion.